Jan-Lennard Struff: 2020: Top 30 debut

-When the ATP Tour resumed tournament play in August, Fucsovics competed at the Western & Southern Open.
+When the ATP Tour resumed tournament play in August, Struff competed at the Western & Southern Open.
 This event usually takes place in Cincinnati but this year, it was held at the USTA Billie Jean King National Tennis Center in New York City in order to reduce unnecessary player travel by centralizing the tournament and the subsequent US Open in the same venue.
 He upset 12th seed and world No. 17, Denis Shapovalov, in the second round.
 He then upset seventh seed and world No. 10, David Goffin, in the third round to earn his best ATP Masters 1000 showing by reaching the quarterfinals.
 He ended up losing his quarterfinal match to world No. 1, 2018 champion, and eventual champion, Novak Djokovic.
 As a result, he entered the top 30 for the first time in his career and reached a career-high in singles of World No. 29 on 31 August 2020.
 Seeded 28th at the US Open, he made it to the third round where he was defeated by three-time champion Djokovic.

 At the Italian Open, Struff lost in the first round to qualifier Federico Coria.
 In Hamburg, he was defeated in the first round by eighth seed and world No. 16, Karen Khachanov.
 Seeded 30th at the French Open, he was eliminated from the tournament in the second round by qualifier and compatriot, Daniel Altmaier.

 Seeded seventh at the Bett1Hulks Indoors, Struff lost in the first round to qualifier and compatriot, Oscar Otte.
 Seeded seventh at the Bett1Hulks Championship, he was defeated in the second round by Yoshihito Nishioka.
 In Vienna, he was beaten in the first round by third seed and world No. 5, Stefanos Tsitsipas.
 At the Paris Masters, he lost in the second round to ninth seed and world No. 15, Pablo Carreño Busta.
 Struff played his final tournament of the season at the Sofia Open.
 Seeded fourth, he lost in the second round to eventual finalist Vasek Pospisil.

-Struff ended the year ranked 36.
+Struff ended the year ranked No. 36.